Information for Current and Prospective L&S CS Students

 The Petition Process

-Submit a CS Major petition to 377 Soda Hall during the semester that all technical prerequisites are being completed.
+Submit a CS Major petition to 377 Soda Hall during the semester that you are completing all of your technical prerequisites.

 - Complete Major Petition AND Declaration of Major Form.

-Petition Deadline is the last day of classes the semester you are completing technical prerequisites.
+Petition Deadline is the last day of classes in the semester you are completing your technical prerequisites.